padyy/individual_project/Individual_Project_Part_A/readme.txt

 -Python ver:3.9.2
 -win: win10 64bit

+# Manual
--Manual: You can start the program by running the module named: ''main.py''.
-The package includes 3 modules:
-	 entities.py, main.py and u_i.py

-	 entities is the module for the entities (classes). main is the main functionality of program. u_i is for user iterface and static methods
+You can start the program by running the module named: ''main.py''.
+The package includes 3 modules: entities.py, main.py and u_i.py entities is the module for the entities (classes). main is the main functionality of program.u_i is for user iterface and static methods